Sndrahel/Cute-Pets-Memory-Game/README.md

 - The game should be easy to use, have a clear layout and a customer friendly and clean navigation.

 #### Structures:
+- Single page laypout.
+- simple, minimal UI for ease of use.

 #### Skeleton: